 You may have seen her as a beauty and style expert on TV or mentioned in The New York Times.
-She’s been on national shows such as NBC’s TODAY, Today with Kathie Lee & Hoda, and Access Hollywood Live; she’s the resident beauty expert for Chicago’s Windy City Live, and she appears on morning news programs throughout the U.S. She also played herself in an episode of The Style network’s reality show, Chicagolicious.
+She’s been on national shows such as NBC’s TODAY, Today with Kathie Lee & Hoda, and Access Hollywood Live; she’s the resident beauty expert for Chicago’s Windy City Live, and she appears on morning news programs throughout the U.S. Nicole has been the moderator for Celebrity book tours and also played herself in an episode of The Style network’s reality show, Chicagolicious.

 Nicole started out working in New York as a staff beauty editor and freelance beauty writer for national magazines.
 She’s covered backstage at New York and LA Fashion weeks and was featured in Bill Cunningham’s iconic Street Style Sunday Styles section.

-She’s written for magazines and websites including US Weekly, the beloved Shop Etc. (R.I.P.), Cosmopolitan, Marie Claire, Health, Self, Shape, In Style, Seventeen, Working Mother, Golf for Women, Star, Family Fun, Chicago Social, Michigan Avenue, Gotham, totalbeauty.com, prevention.com, makeup.com, theeverygirl.com and more.
+She’s written for magazines and websites including US Weekly, the beloved Shop Etc. (R.I.P.), Cosmopolitan, Marie Claire, Health, Self, Shape, In Style, Seventeen, Working Mother, Golf for Women, Star, Family Fun, Chicago Social, Michigan Avenue, Gotham, totalbeauty.com, prevention.com, makeup.com, theeverygirl.com, orbitz and more.